 This one is extra important.
 The holidays are often an emotional time and one of those primary feelings is loneliness.
 Coping with this can be done, but first we need to accept that we feel lonely.
 It can be as simple as hugging yourself and saying you honor the loneliness you feel, to giving yourself space to cry.

 When stress and anxiety are high, rest is essential.
 If you know that you struggle to slow down or you’ve been feeling exhausted and overwhelmed, take the holiday weeks to increase the amount of rest in your life.
 It can be as small as a ten minute nap or as significant as going to bed two hours earlier.
+Additionally, if natural remedies are of interest to you, you might also find it useful to try a relaxing strain of cannabis such as black kush to help you to unwind.

 Some of us experience too much rest in our lives, since that can be a symptom of several mental illnesses like depression.
 In this case, you can always substitute more sleep for more “awake rest.”
 Meditation, if possible, is a fantastic option.
 Other substitutes are relaxing baths, giving yourself a foot massage, or watching an inspiring movie.